magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 Base URL in "HOME" section should not contain "/" or other characters.

-> Go to your ThingsBoard as a System Administrator.
+> Go to your IoT Hub as a System Administrator.
 Check the General
 > Settings -> Base URL should not contain “/” at the end (e.g. “https://
 > mycompany.com ” instead of “https://mycompany.com/”).